kroefer1/ping2win/README.md

 13. [To-Do](#to-do)
 14. [FAQ](#faq)
 15. [Support](#support)
 > NOTE: This README.md may contain outdated information, i tried to update it as good as possible since i dont have much time (i have a life) and my english writing isnt that good.
+Most of this stuff will be moved to Wiki to keep the readme minimal and understandable.
 ---

 ## Overview